PMZeroSkyline/GPA-Mesh/README.md

 ## Attaching UV to models extracted from GPA

-This is a very tiny cmd tool. extract UV information from VBV(Vertex buffer vector) csv file to insert into the .obj model.
+This is a very tiny cmd tool. extract UV information from VBV(Vertex buffer view) csv file to insert into the .obj model.

 Use: